Lettings policy

 Band C

-This band consists of customers who can demonstrate a local connection to Leeds, and who do not meet one of the criteria for Band D:
+This band consists of customers who can demonstrate a local connection to Leeds and:

 • have no assessed housing need